SAJIB3489/rpi-excavator/load_cell_pwm_abdul/README.md

 Python Libraries: The script requires the following libraries:
 RPi.GPIO: For interacting with the Raspberry Pi’s GPIO pins.
 hx711: The HX711 library for communicating with the HX711 load cell amplifier.
-You can install the necessary libraries using pip:

-bash
-Copy code
-pip install RPi.GPIO hx711
-Wiring Diagram
-The HX711 is connected to the Raspberry Pi via the GPIO pins:

-DOUT: Pin 21 (GPIO21)
-PD_SCK: Pin 20 (GPIO20)
-Make sure the load cell is connected to the HX711 amplifier module

 ***********************************************************************
 #This is the code for example.py